Jeremy MacKenzie (activist): Interests and views

-MacKenzie is a right-wing activist who founded the alt-right group Diagolon.
+Jeremy Mitchell MacKenzie is a right-wing activist who created the alt-right group Diagolon, which the House of Commons of Canada reported as a "violent extremist group".
 He is a firearms enthusiast and a Plaid Army podcaster.

-MacKenzie has stated that there is a race war occurring in the US, and has described the Nuremberg Trials as a kangaroo court.
+MacKenzie has stated that there is a race war occurring in the US, and described the Nuremberg Trials as a kangaroo court.

-Career and activism
+Career

-MacKenzie joined for the Canadian Armed Forces in 2003 and worked as infantryman for the Royal Canadian Regiment, which included a deployment in Afghanistan.
+MacKenzie joined the Canadian Armed Forces in 2003 and worked as infantryman for the Royal Canadian Regiment, which included a deployment in Afghanistan.
+He left the army in 2017 with the rank of master corporal.

 MacKenzie is present on many social media platforms where he uses variations of the username Raging Dissident.

-Canada convoy protest and activism
+Canada convoy protest

 In early 2022, MacKenzie took part in the Canada convoy protest.
 In February 2022, he was identified by Public Safety Minister Marco Mendicino as a national security risk; Mendicino also identified MacKenzie's Diagolon organization as "a far right extreme organization."
+MacKenzie and his lawyer Sherif Foda said the official description relied too heavily on what they described as misinformation from the Canadian Anti Hate Network.

-While giving evidence at the subsequent Public Order Emergency Commission, MacKenzie downplayed his connections to Chris Lysak, one of the men accused of plotting to kill police officers at the 2022 bridge blockage, close to Coutts, Alberta.
-MacKenzie's lawyer had previously requested that MacKenzie be allowed to participate in the commission in private, without the public watching.
+While giving evidence at the subsequent Public Order Emergency Commission, MacKenzie downplayed his connections to Chris Lysak, one of the men accused of plotting to kill police officers at the 2022 highway blockage near Coutts, Alberta.
+MacKenzie's lawyer had requested that MacKenzie be allowed to testify in private.
 Commissioner Paul Rouleau rejected evidence presented by MacKenzie that downplayed the role of Diagolon at the protest and described Diagolon's presence at both the Ottawa and Coutts protests as "the most troubling connection between protest locations" in his concluding report.